Organic Farms | Farmers Pledge

 Source: Organic Trade Association.

-Select one or more farms to visit at local farms in Albany County and go apple, berry, or pumpkin picking in Albany County.
-Farmer's markets and pick-your-own farms are available throughout the county of Albany in the upper-Hudson Valley.
+Select one or more farms to visit at local farms in Ulster County and go apple, berry, or pumpkin picking in Ulster County.
+Farmer's markets and pick-your-own farms are available throughout the county of Ulster in the mid-Hudson Valley.
 Find farm markets for all seasons offering many wonderful items including homegrown seasonal fruits & produce such as apples, peaches, apricots, nectarines, pears, plums, blueberries, strawberries, tomatoes & corn.
 Some farms are open through late December selling Christmas trees and other seasonal items.

 Many children enjoy going to a local pick-your-own farm where the kids can pick seasonal fruits and vegetables such as raspberries, blueberries, apples, and pumpkins for Halloween.
 Many pick-your-own farms offer additional outdoor activities for the kids including: